 If a Care Plan Contributor follows this pattern, then information from other systems that they do not manage will be maintained through the update.

-X.1.1.2 Care Plan Consumer

-This actor reads a Care Plan from a Care Plan Service.
-This actor may subscribe to receive updated Care Plans.

 X.1.1.3 Care Plan Service

-This actor manages Care Plans received from Care Plan Contributors, and provides updated Care Plans to subscribed Care Plan Consumers.
+This actor manages Care Plans received from Care Plan Contributors, and provides updated Care Plans to subscribers.

 As described above under the Care Plan Contributor, the Care Plan Service receives a Care Plan and manages versions of the Care Plan as a whole.